One Week (2008 film)

-One Week is a 2008 Canadian drama film directed by Michael McGowan and starring Joshua Jackson, Liane Balaban, and Campbell Scott.
-The film debuted at the Toronto International Film Festival on September 8, 2008, and was released theatrically on March 6, 2009.
+One Week is a 2008 Canadian drama film written and directed by Michael McGowan and starring Joshua Jackson, Liane Balaban, and Campbell Scott.
+The film debuted at the Toronto International Film Festival on September 8, 2008, and was released theatrically in Canada by Mongrel Media on March 6, 2009.

 Jackson plays Ben Tyler, who has been diagnosed with cancer.
 Requiring immediate treatment, he instead decides to take a motorcycle trip from Toronto across Canada to Vancouver Island.
 Along the way, he meets several people that help him reevaluate his relationship with his fiancée Samantha (played by Balaban), his job, and his dream of becoming a writer.

 The scenic backdrop of the Canadian landscape as well as an all-Canadian soundtrack serve as prevalent influences in the film.

 Joshua Jackson won Best Actor at the 2010 Genie Awards for his portrayal of Ben Tyler.
 Liane Balaban was nominated for Best Supporting Actress.

 Plot

-Ben Tyler (Joshua Jackson) is a young elementary school English teacher living in Toronto, Ontario.
+Ben Tyler is a young elementary school English teacher living in Toronto.
 Ben is told that he has been diagnosed with an aggressive form of cancer in its fourth and final stage.

-On the way home, he encounters an elderly man Marc Strange selling his 1973 Norton Commando motorcycle.
-The narrator notes that Ben's fiancée Samantha Pierce (Liane Balaban) despises motorcycles, but he buys it.
+On the way home, he encounters an elderly man selling his 1973 Norton Commando motorcycle.
+The narrator notes that Ben's fiancée, Samantha Pierce, despises motorcycles, but he buys it.
 Finishing a Tim Hortons coffee, he rolls up the cup's rim to see if he has won a prize, but sees only a message that reads "Go West Young Man".

 He breaks the news of his cancer to Samantha, as well as his desire to take a two-day excursion on the motorcycle.
 She objects, arguing that he should begin treatment immediately, but he feels a need for an adventure before "becoming a patient".
 He asks Samantha to come with him, but she refuses, and he ultimately sets out from Toronto by himself.
 Early in the trip he begins to question the trip's worth, and turns back.
-But he encounters two young men bicycling from Newfoundland to Vancouver on a wager of a case of beer, and his adventure seems reasonable by comparison, so he resumes it.
+But he encounters two young men bicycling from Newfoundland to Vancouver on a wager of a case of beer.
+His adventure seems reasonable by comparison, so he resumes it.

 He finds that Samantha has packed a copy of a book he had written as a child, hoping that an attached note about reading it to his children someday would persuade him to return and begin treatment.
 But the story, about a mythical creature called Grumps, which his father had said would bring good fortune to any child who managed to find one, strengthens his resolve to symbolically resume his search for Grumps.

 Ben begins to question his future with Samantha: He recalls their discovery while planning their wedding that their religious beliefs – Ben has none – differ, and they have a telephone argument about compromises she's made for him.
-He meets a middle-aged man (Gord Downie) staying in the same motel, who successfully treated his cancer years before; he tells Ben that if he's unsure if he's in love, he isn't.
+He meets a middle-aged man staying in the same motel, who successfully treated his cancer years before; he tells Ben that if he's unsure if he's in love, he isn't.